Megaman222111/My-Projects/README.md

 # My-Projects
-These are the projects that I have made in the languages:HTML, Javascript, & CSS.
-You can run these in any IDE that supports these languages.
+These are the projects that I have worked on in my overall programming learning.
+There are different forks leading to different projects that I have done.